 He remembers an early trip up to St Andrews whilst a schoolboy.
 “It was November.
 It was freezing cold.
 We took the overnight sleeper from London at an ungodly hour.
 We got to St Andrews at six in the morning; we were 17 years old, didn’t have any money, and spent hours wandering around in the miserable rain.
 Yet in spite of our first experience being relatively hellish, there was this charm to it.”

-This sense of the charm of the place never went away.
-The visit also gave him one of the three main reasons why he ended up choosing St Andrews.
+This unerring attraction to the charm of the place never went away.
+The visit, he explained, also provided him one of the three main reasons why he ended up choosing St Andrews.
 “The friends we had gone up to visit spoke so highly of the place.
 When people that you like and admire speak so highly of something, you’ve got to take it seriously.”

-The University’s course structure was another pull for him – he was encouraged by having “the luxury of actually taking two years to make a decision on what you want to hone your skills in exactly, while doing an array of subjects.”
+The University’s course structure was another reason for him to come – he was encouraged by having “the luxury of actually taking two years to make a decision on what you want to hone your skills in exactly, while doing an array of subjects.”

 The third pull?
 “Both my brother and I played junior golf for India – we love our golf, so it was almost a no-brainer.”
 He fondly remembers his time on the green as a student: “we could actually walk across the Swilcan Bridge just to go and have a drink somewhere!”